Resolve Varsity Strike Now, TUC Tells FG

 Usifo further said that TUC x-rayed the poor state of the economy, especially growing expenditure on fuel subsidy.

-He said that the union believes that the huge spending on fuel subsidy could be curtailed if the country’s porous border is blocked.
+He said that the union believes that the huge spending on fuel subsidy could be curtailed if the country’s porous borders are blocked.

 According to him, a huge amount of money will be saved from curtailing subsidy and it can be used to fix our education sector.

-“So this shows that out of the trillions of naira we spent on subsidy, a substantial part of it ends up in subsidizing the entire West Africa sub region.
+“So this shows that out of the trillions of Naira we spent the subsidy, a substantial part of it ended up in subsidising the entire West Africa Sub-region.
 If the only thing government can do is to manage the border or secure the border, you are going to reduce the quantity of products that we consume on a daily basis,” he said.